Liam Gallagher reveals his third solo album is coming next year

-Liam Gallagher has revealed this third solo album will be released in 2021, and that he’ll be sharing its first song at some point this year.
+Liam Gallagher has revealed his third solo album will be released in 2021, and that he’ll be sharing its first song at some point this year.

 -